 One common technology that every business needs is a phone system.
-While digital systems like email and chat are a great from of business communication, there will always be a need for a phone system.
+While email and chat are a great from of business communication, there will always be a need for a phone system.
 If you are looking for a new system for your business, there are a number of factors you need to take into account before purchasing one.

 1. Know the types of systems out there

 Phone systems, as with many other types of technology, have evolved and changed drastically.
-Familiarize yourself with the three main types of phone systems available for small to medium businesses:
+Familiarize yourself with the main types of phone systems available for small to medium businesses:

 Generally speaking, these three types of phone systems are available in two ways: